jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2016-03-11-CCOQR-2016-Analysis/index.md

 ## P2: Through A Maze Darkly

-Let us denote a position as the next corrider you will enter, walking on the right side of the wall.
+Let us denote a position as the next corridor you will enter, walking on the right side of the wall.
 Continuously walking along the right side of a wall will yield in a cycle and cause you to return to your starting position.
 However, it is possible that you may enter your starting room more than once.